Parent page: Altium 365 Viewers

 This downloads a single Zip archive containing a folder for each data set included in the package, which can then be passed to manufacturing to fabricate and assemble the board.

 You can delete any manufacturing package that has been shared with you, and is currently presented on the Shared with Me page of the Altium 365 Platform Interface.
 To do so, select the manufacturing package tile, click the control, and then choose the Delete command.
-A warning window will appear alerting you to the fact that you will lose access to the package, but other collaborators will continue to have access to it.
+A warning window will appear alerting you to the fact that the package will be permanently deleted - you will no longer have access to it, but other collaborators will continue to have access.
 Click the button to effect the deletion.

 Valid students can get their very own 6-month Altium Designer Student License for FREE!
 Just fill out the form below to request your Student License today.